By Mahlon Meyer

 The panel, “Political Engagement: A Must for Chinese Americans Now,” attempted to address this issue.
 Of the 115 who signed up, 74 attended the virtual event.

 It was successful in that it encouraged dialogue about what forms activism should take and what role the government should play relative to community organizing, said organizers.
-Winston Lee, president of United Chinese Americans of Washington (UCAWA), and Y.P.
-Chan, board member of the Greater Seattle Chinese Chamber of Commerce, worked together to coordinate the panel.
+Y.P.
+Chan, board member of the Greater Seattle Chinese Chamber of Commerce, and Winston Lee, president of United Chinese Americans of Washington (UCAWA), worked together to coordinate the panel.

 “We can use this as an initial discussion to encourage the community, not just Chinese Americans, but the entire community to speak out against all types of hatred and convert anger into political action,” Chan said, at the end of the panel.